ManticoreGamesInc/platform-documentation/src/tutorials/producers_tutorial.md

 ### Set the Item Properties

-The Alien Raptor is not be equippable so an equipment template is not needed.
+The Alien Raptor is not equippable so an equipment template is not needed.

 1. Select the **Alien Raptor** script and open the **Properties** window.
 2. Set the **Name** property to `Alien Raptor`.